bereamk/learningbee/README.md

 </details>
 ---

-# My Journey with Python
+# My Learning Journey
 Welcome.
 Don't know how you got here, but welcome!
-I'm a beginner with understanding coding.
+I'm dipping my toe into the coding/programming world.
 This repository is where I'm keeping all of my learning so that I can look back on it to see my progress whenever I feel discouraged.

 This repository will contain:
 - notes